Sincerely Silver’s Message: What Feminism Looks Like

 - Influenced by postmodernism & queer theory

-- Focused on intersectionality, which outlines how oppressive institutions (i.e. racism, sexism, homophobia, transphobia, ableism, xenophobia, classism, etc.) are interconnected and cannot be understood independently.
+- Focused on racism, sexism, homophobia, transphobia, ableism, xenophobia, classism, etc...

 Fourth Wave (Now)